 Tessera subdivision in the County of Santa Fe is a residential development comprised of three phases.
 Phase 1 is outside the city limits and consists of 77 residential lots with an average lot size of approximately one half acre.
-Of the 77 lots, 52 have sold, leaving 25 lots.
-Of the 25 lots there are currently 17 under construction including 1 model and 3 spec houses.
-There are 17 homes under contract and 3 specs permitted and waiting to begin construction, leaving 1 lot available for purchase.
 Phase 2 is comprised of 78 entitled, but undeveloped, lots averaging about one half acre.
-Phase 2 is in process of permitting with construction to begin in FY18.
+Phase 2 construction to began in FY18.
 Phase 3 is 92.3 acres located south of the Route 599 bypass in what is called the "presumptive city limits", which means it is scheduled to be annexed into the city limits.

 Oshara consists of 40 developed lots in the County of Santa Fe.
 Oshara is a mixed use development with several product types and price points of homes.
 The 40 lots were zoned for work/live.
 The master plan was approved to convert 32 of the lots to townhomes.
-Of the 40 lots, 4 have closed, 7 are completed homes comprised of 2 models and 5 specs with 2 homes under contract, leaving 27 available lots.